-Title: Units of Study in Teaching Reading, Grade 3 with Trade Pack

-- 1. Summarize key details and ideas to support analysis of thematic development. - 2.
-Analyze literary and informational texts to make, revise, and confirm predictions, make inferences, and draw conclusions. - 3.
-Analyze a text to determine author's point of view (first and third person), perspective, and purpose and determine how these shape meaning in a text. - 4.
-Generate and answer questions about texts, referring explicitly to a text as a basis for the answer. - 5.
-Analyze the relationship among characters, setting, and plot in a literary text. - 6.
-Analyze the effects of author's craft (word choice, sentence structure) and illustrations on the meaning and tone of a given text. - 7.
-Determine the main idea in an informational text; provide key details from the text and explain how they support the main idea. - 8.
-Use text features, such as headings, subheadings, print styles, visual aids, captions, and chapter headings to gain information. - 9.
-Generate the meaning of unfamiliar and multiple meaning words using context clues, and common affixes and roots. - 10.
-Read a variety of genres and distinguish characteristics of different literary genres (fairy tales, historical fiction, trickster tales, etc.).
+Books used: (subject to change at teacher's discretion)

+Titles and Authors (with ISBN):

+- The Hundred Dresses by Eleanor Estes (0-15-205260-7); - Tales of a Fourth Grade Nothing by Judy Blume (978-0-439-55986-7); - Stone Fox by John Reynolds Gardiner (978-0-545-05298-6); - Because of Winn-Dixie by Kate DiCamillo (978-0-439-25051-1); - Little Wolf's Book of Badness by Ian Whybrow (1-57505-410-8); - Jim Copp, Will You Tell Me a Story? by Jim Copp (978-0-15-206331-3); - The One and Only Ivan by Katherine Applegate (978-0-06-199225-4) - A selection of poetry including works by Shel Silverstein and Kenn Nesbitt

+1. Summarize key details and ideas to support analysis of thematic development.

+2. Analyze literary and informational texts to make, revise, and confirm predictions, make inferences, and draw conclusions.

+3. Analyze a text to determine the author's point of view (first and third person), perspective, and purpose and determine how these shape meaning in a text.

+4. Generate and answer questions about texts, referring explicitly to a text as a basis for the answer.

+5. Analyze the relationship among characters, setting, and plot in a literary text.

+6. Analyze the effects of the author's craft (word choice, sentence structure) and illustrations on the meaning and tone of a given text.

+7. Determine the main idea in an informational text; provide key details from the text and explain how they support the main idea.

+8. Use text features, such as headings, subheadings, print styles, visual aids, captions, and chapter headings to gain information.

+9. Generate the meaning of unfamiliar and multiple meaning words using context clues, and common affixes and roots.

+10. Read a variety of genres and distinguish characteristics of different literary genres (fairy tales, historical fiction, short stories, poetry, etc.).